fumitoh/modelx/doc/source/reference/saving_models.rst

 Saving Model
 ============

+.. currentmodule:: modelx

-There are two ways to save modelx Models.
+modelx offers two ways to save models.

 Pickling Models
 ---------------

-.. currentmodule:: modelx
+By "Pickling", a model is saved into a single file as a byte stream.
+It is like taking a snapshot of a model.
+"Pickling" is meant for a short-term storage.

 * :class:`~core.model.Model`
 * :meth:`~core.model.Model.save`